-Recom nmendation Recommendation Status Timing #83.
+Recom mendation Recommendation Status Timing #83.
 Keep pace with customer requirements within the Library's digital branch (website and related information technology supports).
 New Ongoing #84.
 Implement Digital Markham Strategy recommendations regarding the Library's role as "Markham's centre for excellence in digital literacy".
 New Ongoing

-Recom nmendation Recommendation Status Timing #85.
+Recom Recommendation Timing #85.
 Engage the community on a regular basis to learn more about area-specific (neighbourhood) needs, generate awareness of library services and identify options for engaging new users.
 New Ongoing #86.
-Undertake a review of library hours every two to three years and regularly track information to assist in this review.
+Undertake a strategy to adjust library hours to meet the ongoing expectations of our community.
 New Ongoing #87.
 Work collaboratively with City of Markham Recreation Services in program and facility planning to maximize existing offerings, fill gaps and align efforts.
 New Ongoing #88.
 As a best practice, engage library systems in adjacent municipalities to assist in coordinating collections and services.
 New Ongoing #89.
 Regularly undertake program reviews to identify and evaluate opportunities that enhance and extend programming and partnerships.
 New Ongoing #90.
 Foster social connections both "in real life" through bricks-and-mortar library branches, applying "third life" and "community hub" principles, and through virtual library services.
-New Ongoing #91. .
+New Ongoing #91.
 Look outward - convening community conversations and embedding librarians with partners and organizations across the City - to develop a deeper understanding of the community landscape.
-Ongoing #92.
+New Ongoing #92.
 Focus on creating , experiencing and celebrating the arts in Markham through both cultural events and providing access, entry-level opportunities, and tools that foster the development of creative talents and interests.
 New Ongoing #93.
 Advance civic engagement and civic literacies through convening civic dialogue, and providing a platform for constructive and respectful civic engagement.
 New Ongoing #94.
-494. Advance inclusion and belonging by creating opportunities for people to experience, express, and celebrate cultures and diversity, ensuring that all members of the community are welcome, accepted and included, enabling them to fulfill their full potential.
-Ongoing
+Advance inclusion and belonging by creating opportunities for people to experience, express, and celebrate cultures and diversity, ensuring that all members of the community are welcome, accepted and included, enabling them to fulfill their full potential.
+New Ongoing

-Recom nmendation Recommendation Status Timing #95.
+Recom Recommendation Timing #95.
 Build community capacity for economic activity and resiliency by assisting the business community and assisting individuals to meet their economic, financial and career goals.
 New Ongoing #96.
 Support pathways to a healthy community - specifically physical, mental and emotional health - and foster health and wellness as a foundation to learning, full participation in society and quality of life.
 Provide access to resources, opportunities, and tools that foster health and wellbeing.
 New Ongoing #97.
-Foster critical 21 st century literacies , including early literacy, digital literacy, scientific and numerical literacy, visual literacy, civic literacy, health literacy, environmental literacy, and financial and economic literacy as the basis of an individual's ability to participate fully in the economy, their community and wider society.
+Foster critical 21st century literacies , including early literacy, digital literacy, scientific and numerical literacy, visual literacy, civic literacy, health literacy, environmental literacy, and financial and economic literacy as the basis of an individual's ability to participate fully in the economy, their community and wider society.
 New Ongoing